coryo12345/htmx-shared-canvas/README.md

 A live shared canvas for multiple users to draw on!
 This was a project to work with websockets, as well as experience with HTMX-powered applications.
 The goal for this application was to make an app with some user interaction without having to write any JavaScript code to build a frontend for the app.
 THanks to a few important pieces of technology (see section below), I was able to achieve this no-JS application with live updates to the canvas for all users!

+## Check it out
+Check out the app live at [https://canvas.corydio.com/](https://canvas.corydio.com/).

+Open multiple tabs, browsers, or try it on multiple devices & the canvas will sync across all of them.

 <img src="./doc/app.png" alt="app screenshot" width="300px">

 ## TODO